-The Agreement governs the Data Processor’s processing of personal data on behalf of the Data Responsible, and describes how the Data Processor shall assist in the protection of privacy on behalf of the Data Responsible and its Registered trough technical and organizational measures required under applicable data protection legislation, including GDPR of 25.
+The Agreement governs the Data Processor’s processing of personal data on behalf of the Data Responsible, and describes how the Data Processor shall assist in the protection of privacy on behalf of the Data Responsible and its Employees trough technical and organizational measures required under applicable data protection legislation, including GDPR of 25.
 May 2018.

 The purpose of the Data Processor’s processing of Personal Data on behalf of the Data Responsible is to ensure the Data Responsible’s use of the App and the fulfillment of this Agreement.